dougeby/IntuneDocs/intune/windows-store-for-business.md

 2. Click **Sync** to get the apps you've purchased from the Microsoft Store into Intune.

 > [!NOTE]
-> Apps with encrypted app packages are currently not supported and will not be synchronized to Intune
+> Apps with encrypted app packages are currently not supported and will not be synchronized to Intune.

 ## Assign apps